DALAI-project/Table_segmentation/README.md

 ## Running the code

 Image segmentation can be performed by running the `run_segment.py` file using the command line.
 By default, the code expects input images to be located in subfolders of the `/data` folder, and the results are placed in subfolders of the `/results` folder.
-When the default folder names are used and the output is chosen to include table line images, progress images, table element images and table element cell position images, the following folder structure is expected before running the code:
+When these default folder names are used and the output is chosen to include table line images, progress images, table element images and table element cell position images, the following folder structure is expected before running the code:

 ```
 ├──Table_segmentation